 6. Irregularities In Records

-Nurses have to stay on top of the records they make on every patient.
+Nurses must stay on top of the records they make on every patient.
 There are cases when there may be irregularities in the records submitted.
 These can happen due to simple oversight and a lack of attention to detail.
 These also occur when nurses are stressed or new to the job.
-In any case, the files need fixing, and I’d they go on record with an error, it can hurt the hospital.
-It is why most nurses get accustomed to checking and rechecking with patients to prevent mistaken forms.
+In any case, the files need fixing, and if they go on record with an error, it can hurt the hospital.
+This is why most nurses get accustomed to checking and rechecking with patients to prevent mistaken forms.

 7. Workplace Harassment